-A student may petition the division Dean for credit by examination.
-The division Dean will coordinate with the instructor regarding the administration of the comprehensive examination.
-The grade earned on the examination will be entered into the student's record and hours credit will be given toward graduation if applicable to the student's major; however, no quality points will be awarded.
-A student must currently be enrolled at James Sprunt Community College for credit by examination.
+- 1. A student may petition the division Dean for credit by examination. - 2.
+The division Dean will make a decision regarding the request. - 3.
+If approved, the division Dean will initiate a Credit for Prior Learning form to authorize the instructor to administer the exam. - 4.
+The division Dean will coordinate with the instructor regarding administration of the comprehensive examination. - 5.
+The instructor will give the examination and submit the graded exam with the Credit for Prior Learning form.
+The Credit for Prior Learning form must be approved by the Vice President of Curriculum / Chief Academic Officer.
+The Registrar will enter the grade earned on the examination on the student's record and hours of credit will be given toward graduation if applicable to the student's major; however, no quality points will be given.